Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 **Alternative** : get some strength and you can kill enemies with the spawns from *Blessed fairy [FAIRY][ANGEL]* if you have enough fairies and angels in your deck.
 Even if it isn't enough to commplete the kill you can use *Fairy warrior [FAIRY]*, *Lullyp [BEASTMAN][FAIRY]* or *Mystic bird* to finish the kill.
 You can use the skill *Phantom spear* for extra damage and if you have *Dark sigil* you might consider taking *Devil's dead* (11 gems) to get crazy strength and finish quick.
 Take it only after *Dark sigil*.

+### Race build : Beastman

+**+** Quick kill on low infernos

+**-** Hard to get going

+On low infernos (I1-10) your attack strategy is to use 1st class bonus to kill enemies quickly with thunder.
+The only way to increase the damage is to get double damage, and for that you will want *Beast emperor [BEASTMAN]*, you will also want *Medusa [BEASTMAN] I* which is a great daze card for any deck.
+Having both can lead to build a beastman deck.
+Be careful, most beastman cards don't scale and ar pretty bad.
+You will want the scaling shield cards like *Lullyp [BEASTMAN][FAIRY]*, *Lizard guard [BEASTMAN]* and *Ant warrior [BEASTMAN]*.
+The other good beastman cards are *Beast champion [BEASTMAN]* and *Lizard fighter [BEASTMAN]* but they don't provide defense and you should have enough offense with thunder points.

+Going for a mix of fairies and beastman with *Lullyp [BEASTMAN][FAIRY]* can be a good idea, since there are more fairies that exile.

+Keep in mind that you want to get the cards that don't need other race cards to be good first and then consider taking the race scaling ones.
+This is not the only way to play 1st class bonus with *Beast emperor [BEASTMAN]*, you will be killing enemies pretty fast so some immunes/daze might be enough to protect you, or you could use *Apprentice guard* or *Dark shielded Knight*.

 ### 4 card deck

 **+** consistent, almost sure win